GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-13-using-synoptic-api.md

 `xr.open_dataset(url).isel(time=isel_time)`

-`isel_time` can be `-1` (most recent observation) which corresponds to instantaneous observations, or `-2` which corresponds to one hour back, which contains hourly average obs (GEUS assigns hourly ave to beginning of hour).
+`isel_time` can be `-1` (most recent observation) which corresponds to instantaneous observations, or `-2` which corresponds to one hour back, which contains hourly average obs.
+This follows the convention that GEUS assigns hourly averages to the beginning of the hour.
 Synoptic then rolls the hourly ave observations forward one hour to comply with Synoptic's end-of-hour reporting convention for hourly averages.
 Therefore, when you retrieve data from the Synoptic API for the most recent hour, instantaneous and hourly ave will have the same timestamp.

-The assigment using `time=-1` and `time=-2` to collect data expects the following structure (using csv file snippet here as an example):
+The assigment using `time=-1` and `time=-2` to collect data expects the following structure for an hourly reporting station (using csv file snippet here as an example), where the last row is missing `_u` and `_l` observations:

 ```
 2023-11-13 17:00:00,864.0,-6.3,65.15,69.2564,1.7929,7.335,138.4,4.8699,-5.4851,140.3916,55.7879,51.2848,51.2848,,203.683,275.1206,0.1248,-8.694,-17.8499,49.6969,2.1913,1.0912,10.9234,12.2713,233.6,241.2071,0.0,-3.55,-1.86,-1.273,-1.1,-1.09,-1.04,-1.24,-1.16,-10.87,-7.7006,207.2,64.509107,-49.285333,1119.0,1700.0,,0.9,13.73,74.31,,-6.008,64.53195,-49.30826